murtaza64/code_samples/README.md

 ## RPi Timetable

 A few years ago, I built an LED timetable for my school desk using a Raspberry Pi.
 Rendering of text to the LED grid was handled by the classes in `matrix.py`, and the main script ran two threads (one for the modulation of the LEDs and one for updating the current lesson based on the current time).
 The script includes a helper function to make a bitmap which I used for testing (and fun).
+The rest is a little uninteresting as it is just mostly matrix transposition, but it was interesting coming up with a data structure and relevant methods to represent a scrolling LED sign.
 This is a little older, so please excuse the inadherence to Python style.

 ```python
 from time import sleep